HITECHCRIME/HC_SG248_Grindin_Fate/README.md

 it's the misery

 i've been grinding free
-ready for the take down
+ready for my own road                               / take down

 i've been grinding free
-the rebels i want their souls
+the rebels all i want is souls

 i've been grinding free forever wanna set their souls